Luxury Hospitality Has Confused Experience With Ownership

 In this model, the cost of the next booking declines rather than increases.
 The value of each guest grows instead of resetting.
 Demand becomes something the hotel creates rather than something it constantly chases.

 This compounding effect only becomes visible when a property establishes a deliberate, sustained communication rhythm — one that treats guest communication as long-term infrastructure rather than a series of disconnected campaigns.
+The full economics of why compounding fails without ownership are examined in Luxury Hospitality Cannot Compound Revenue Without Owning the Guest Relationship.

 Without ownership, compounding never begins.